tmcw/simpleopendata/index.md

 You've published your data - congrats!
 You are enabling new, awesome ways to think.
 But how do you get people interested in it, and using it?

+**Engage with your users.** Publishing your data is the start of a conversation with your users.
+Make sure it's easy for them to know where they can get in touch, ask questions, and share what they are doing with it.
+Whether it's a discussion list, an issue tracker or a web forum, put effort into shaping the conversations that happen there.

 **Find your peers and talk.** Now that you're working in the open, you'll find that other folks are doing similar stuff - the state over from yours has the same kind of dataset.
 Talk to them, link to them, and figure out how you can learn from one another.

 **Show how the data is awesome:** create a basic visualization or analysis that uses your data and links to your site.
 Mention it through your normal channels and the places where analysts hang out, like twitter & GitHub.